simonecorsi/gh-star-fetch/README.md

 > Fetch all the starred repositories for a GitHub user

-This packages helps in retrieving all the starred repositories for a given github user
+This packages helps in retrieving all the starred repositories for a given github user.
+This was usefull to me before moving to graphql gh api, I'm leaving this here just for easier usage.

 <!-- GETTING STARTED -->